 Museums for All – Electronic Benefits Transfer (EBT) Card Holder Benefits

 The Phoenix Zoo has joined the Museums for All program, which extends discounted Zoo admission to EBT cardholders through SNAP or TANF who are 18 years of age or older.
+Current EBT card and a valid photo ID must be presented at time of purchase of general daytime admission.
 Cardholders receive admission for $3 per person for themselves and up to three others upon presentation of their EBT card at the Zoo Admissions booth.
 This benefit is only valid during regular daytime Zoo hours and cannot be used for separate ticketed special events or combined with any other offer/discount or applied to advance or pre-purchased tickets.
 Admission is not transferable, redeemable for cash or exchangeable for any other products or service.
-See more at: http://phoenixzoo.org/charitable-donation-program/

 We offer discounted daytime Zoo admission to all school groups.
 Title I schools are eligible for a larger admission discount along with program scholarships.
 Such scholarships may provide additional funding to defer the costs of bringing students to participate in Zoo programming on-site, or to facilitate Zoo outreach programming brought to their schools.